miskan22/miskan22/README.md

 - 👀 I’m interested in finding new hobbies🤩.
 - 💻 I'm passionate about learning new things such as programming languages, IT tools🖥️.
 - 🌱 I’m currently studying Bachelor of IT at Wintec🏫.
-- 💞️ I’m looking forward to work in IT industries or companies🏢.
+- 💞️ I’m looking forward to working in IT industries or companies🏢.
 - 😎 I would like to deep dive into IT environments👩‍💻.
 - 📫 How to find me.. on slack, discord or linkedin❗